CNAG-Biomedical-Informatics/pheno-ranker/docs/tcga-clinical.md

 This calculation takes approximately **1:15 min** (1 core on an Apple M2 Pro).
 The `--max-matrix-records-in-ram 10000` flag improves efficiency by utilizing RAM, making the process about **2x faster**.

+!!!
+Tip "Large outputs"
+    The default cohort output is a dense `matrix.txt`, which is convenient for the included R scripts but can become large.
+If you do not need a dense matrix, use Matrix Market output:

+    ```bash
+    time ../pheno-ranker/bin/pheno-ranker -r clinical_filtered.json -e tcga -config clinical_filtered_config.yaml --matrix-format mtx -o tcga.mtx
+    ```

+    For graph exports on large cohorts, filter edges explicitly.
+With Hamming distance, use `--graph-max-weight` to keep close pairs; with Jaccard, use `--graph-min-weight` to keep highly similar pairs.

 Feel free to browse the miscellaneous data created as `tcga*`.

 Since we have many variables that provide no value, we will add the following line to `clinical_filtered_config.yaml`.
 You can check which variables are used in `tcga.glob_hash.json`.